By now, you’ve probably heard about the family separation and detention policies at the U.S. border. The facts are

 - We have to enforce the “law,” it’s biblical

 - Those things that look like cages aren’t really cages

 - Ok, we’d just rather you not use the word “cage”

 — Brian Stelter (@brianstelter) June 18, 2018

 We don’t know how this issue is going to turn out, but many of these frames have been met with skepticism, more outrage, and plenty of counter-evidence.
 Calling out these frames alone is not enough; it will take mobilization, activism, lobbying, and legislation to change these policies.
-Nevertheless, this is an important reminder that framing is a social process, and, especially in an age of social media, it is easier than ever to disrupt a political narrative before it has the chance to get organized.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
+Nevertheless, this is an important reminder that framing is a social process, and, especially in an age of social media, it is easier than ever to disrupt a political narrative before it has the chance to get organized.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.